Uralstech/UGemini/Documentation/DocSource/AllEndpoints.md

 ### Delete

 > Deletes a tuned model.
+This will also delete the operations associated with it.

 ```csharp
 using Uralstech.UGemini;